box/developer.box.com/content/guides/docgen/index.md

 You can generate documents based on Box Doc Gen templates uploaded to Box, with data fields that can be dynamically filled using Box Doc Gen API.

 <Message type='notice'>
-Box has limited support for non-English content merged into Box Doc Gen templates.
-It is  the  responsibility of the customers to test and review that Box Doc Gen supports their language requirements.
+Box Doc Gen only supports the ability to leverage English template tags when using Box Doc Gen templates.
+We recommend that customers test and review that Box Doc Gen supports their desired language requirements.

 </Message>